philbudden/dp203/structured_data.md

 - Data in [Relational Database systems][relational_database] are structured data.

-- It is generally slow to implement changes in relational systems because the structure needs to change every time a data requirment changes.
+- It is generally slow to implement changes in relational systems because the structure needs to change every time a data requirement changes.

 - New columns require bulk-update to all existing records.